 - Crime in the neighborhood and the type of business

 - Accident reports to the property owner or police

 - Expert testimony to testify about how the defect can cause injury, how it could have been fixed, and that it was reasonable to correct

-Contact The Bradley Law Firm as soon as possible to put our decades of legal experience to work building your case.
+Contact Bradley Law Personal Injury Lawyers as soon as possible to put our decades of legal experience to work building your case.

 How Long Do I Have to File a Premises Liability Lawsuit in Missouri?